Calculated variables

 Visibility & Setup

-Any role with access to account settings can add new calculated variable using input data, standard variables, active forecast variables, actual or budget data.
+Any role with access to account settings can add new calculated variables using input data, standard variables, active forecast variables, actual, or budget data.

 The variable can be set up with up to four operations and calculated using multiply by, divided by, percent of, minus and plus equations.

-When any new calculated variable is added, then visibility will be set to YES for both schedule and dashboard by default.
-You can change this at any time, however, any calculated variable that includes cost data (actual staff cost, expected staff cost) will currently be hidden from the dashboard.
+When any new calculated variable is added, then visibility will be set to YES for both the schedule and dashboard by default.
+You can change this at any time; however, any calculated variable that includes cost data (actual staff cost, expected staff cost) will currently be hidden from the dashboard.

 You can edit an existing calculated variable at any time without changing any of the underlying data.